qgis/QGIS-Enhancement-Proposals/qep-425-stable-api.md

   - 1.4.3 Breakage of the deprecated method is **NOT** permitted until a suitable major release.
 The developer marking a method as deprecated must take care that they do not break any plugins or scripts which still use the deprecated API.

+## 2.0 Stable Document Format Policy

+The Stable Document Format Policy relates to file formats specifically designed for use in QGIS, such as QGS project files or QML styling files.
+It excludes all external file formats (such as geospatial data formats), or standards based formats (such as SLD styling files).

+- 2.1.
+The following QGIS generated file formats are subject to the stable document format policy (this list is provided as a guide only, it is not exhaustive):
+  - 2.1.1 QGS/QGZ project files
+  - 2.1.2 QML styling files
+  - 2.1.3 QLR layer description files
+  - 2.1.4 QMD metadata files
+  - 2.1.5 QPT print layout templates
+  - 2.1.6 .model3 Processing models
+  - 2.1.7 Style database .xml exports
+- 2.2.
+Backward compatibility guarantee: Files created in earlier versions of QGIS must be fully compatible with future QGIS releases, with compatibility code in place to ensure that they are interpreted losslessly.
+  - 2.2.1.
+In exceptional circumstances, a major release is permitted to drop compatibility for very old objects.
+For instance, QGIS 3.0 dropped support for the QGIS 1 layer symbology and labeling.
+This should only be done when the burden of maintaining compatibility is extreme and the real-world impact on users is minimal.
+Prior to dropping any compatibility, a QEP must be submitted for wide discussion.
+- 2.3.
+Forward compatibility: no consideration is given to forward compatibility of any QGIS file formats.
+  These can be freely changed in any version (whether major, minor or patch), regardless of whether this prevents opening newer files in older QGIS releases.
+  - 2.3.1 Furthermore, adding compatibility code to newer releases to add partial forward file compatibility is discouraged, especially where it bloats the file formats or adds additional code maintenance burdens.
+- 2.4.
+Scope
+  - 2.4.1 The stable document format policy has consequences for other parts of QGIS.
+For instance, QGIS expression functions must remain stable and cannot change behavior between QGIS versions, as that may cause unintentional breakage of user's projects and documents.